 Finally, you are prepared to pose—and to mean—almost unimaginable questions:

-Why not me?
 Why not this?
-Why not now?

 Why not me?